SafeRoboticsLab/ECE346/README.md

     git remote set-url --push upstream DISABLE
     ```

 7. Add your new private repository as a new remote named 'origin'.
 Note, this is just typical name for the 'primary' remote (online repository).
-To locate your private repo's URL, navigate to its main page on GitHub, select the green `<> Code` icon, select SSH and copy this URL to your clipboard.
+To locate your private repo's URL, navigate to its main page on GitHub, select the green `<> Code` icon, select SSH, and copy this URL to your clipboard.
     ```bash
     git remote add origin <URL of your private Repo>
     ```